City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 Swagger documentation endpoint located at "api/swagger".
 The documentation is configured so that endpoints are auto generated, along with their comments.
 Future endpoint only need to mark which tag it belong to and which authentication level it have.
 Optional comments can be added for context.

-There are 3 authentication level corespond to 3 level of user: super admin, admin (normal youth worker), and junior.
+There are 3 authentication level corespond to 3 level of user: admin, youth worker, and junior.
 Each level of user get access to different endpoint.

 Swagger documentation does not document api response.
 If desire api response can be documented manually in the future.